girder/large_image_wheels/README.md

 - Automate version checks

   This is done on a local build machine.
-A periodic job on the `rebuild.sh` script.
+A nightly periodic job runs the `rebuild.sh` script.
 It can fail if new versions are not compatible.
 Occasionally, pinned versions are checked manually to see if they can be unpinned.

 - Automate releases

   The wheels should be published from a successful CI run rather than from a user commit.